dralshehri/hijridate/README.rst

 -------------

-Please see https://hijri-converter.readthedocs.io/ for full documentation of this package, including benchmarking, usage examples and API reference.
+Please see https://hijri-converter.readthedocs.io/ for full documentation of this package, including overview, benchmarking, usage examples and API reference.

 Contributing
 ------------